matrix-org/matrix-spec-proposals/proposals/0000-takedown-recommendation.md

 ## Potential issues

-+ Some consequences of recommending `m.takedown` against an entity are irreversible, and can have a huge impact on the history of a Matrix room if implemented naively.
++ It is anticipaited that some consequences of recommending `m.takedown` against an entity are irreversible, and can have a huge impact on the history of a Matrix room if implemented naively.
+The most common use case for the recommendation will be to replace the use of `m.ban` with the reason `spam` targeting a user, which in Mjolinr causes the target user to be banned from protected rooms and

 + Because the `reason` is no longer present, a higher degree of trust is required when applying some consequences to these policies.

 + The lack of classification from the `reason` field is insufficient to prevent direct identification of some entities.
 For example